PLANT CONSERVATION RESEARCH

 Duration: Completed in 2015

-Penstemon grahamii (Graham’s beardtongue) and Penstemon scariosus var. albifluvis (White River beardtongue) long-term demographic and population monitoring
+Project: Penstemon grahamii (Graham’s beardtongue) and Penstemon scariosus var. albifluvis (White River beardtongue) long-term demographic and population monitoring.

 Threats: Oil and gas exploration, tar sand and oil shale mining, off-road vehicle use, and grazing.
 All threats are exacerbated by small population sizes and limited distribution.